termux/termux-create-package/README.md

 Prerequisites
 -------------
-If you want to run this tool inside Termux, install it with `apt install termux-create-package`.
+Install it with `apt install termux-create-package` to use inside Termux.

 If you want to run this tool in a non-Termux environment (Linux/macOS), run the `termux-create-package` script contained in this repository after making sure that Python 3 is installed.

 Usage
 -----
-This tool expects packages to be defined in JSON manifest files. run `termux-create-package -h` for more information.
+This tool expects packages to be defined in JSON manifest files.
+Run `termux-create-package -h` for more information.

 An example manifest file is given below: